blimmer/benlimmer.com/experience.md

 ## Work Experience

+[Self-Employed](https://benlimmer.com/consulting), Principal Consultant _(January 2020 - Present)_

+Helping companies of all sizes with technical problems throughout the tech stack.
+More information at [benlimmer.com](https://benlimmer.com/consulting).

 [Ibotta](https://www.ibotta.com/), Distinguished Software Engineer / Solutions Architect _(January 2019 - January 2020)_

 As a Distinguished Engineer and Solutions Architect, I worked across the organization and tech stack on Ibotta's most visible, high-impact projects.
 As part of the architecture team, I worked with the top technologists at Ibotta, including the Senior Leadership Team, to ensure Ibotta's continued success as a business and engineering team.